iopmanu/Graph/README.md

 ### Graph theory elements
 **Bridge**
 is an edge, whose removal increase quantity of connected components.

+## Finding connected components
+**The problem** is to find all connected components.
+**Algorithm asymptotic** is $$O(n + m)$$
+The algorithm splits the set of all vertexes into groups.
+Within each group we can build simple chain from each vertex to all others.
+In this algorithm we use depth first search by launching it from first vertex and all true values in the boolean sequence, which we have obtained, are connected component.
+Then we start dfs with the next remaining vertex.
+### Graph theory elements
+**Connected component**
+is the maximal connected subgraph of the graph *G*.
+**Сonnected graph**
+is a graph containing exactly one connected component.
+This means, that there is at least one chain between any pair of vertexes.

 ## Djkstra algorithm
 **The problem** is to find shortest paths from a given vertex to all another vertexes.